- Search The Registry

 William Conan Davis was born in Waycross, Georgia, to Kince Charles Davis and his wife Laura Jane (née Cooper.
 Kince Davis' family was Ethiopian Jews, and he read Hebrew but not English.
 He was a railway construction engineer and crew boss, a position that brought him threats from the Ku Klux Klan.
 He later started a herbal medicine business, the only source of medical care accessible to many Black people in Georgia.

-Young Davis spent the summers with his maternal grandfather Jonnas Franklin, a Sioux Indian who farmed and hunted near the Okefenokee Swamp.
+Young Davis spent the summers with his maternal grandfather, Jonas Franklin, a Sioux Indian who farmed and hunted near the Okefenokee Swamp.
 Davis attended Magnolia Grammar School and Dasher High School in Valdosta, Georgia.
 He received a high school diploma from Dasher in 1944.
 His family was active in American Civil Rights and supportive of their children's education.

-On one occasion, Kince Davis drove his sons William and Kenneth to Tuskegee Institute to attend a workshop with George Washington Carver and Henry Ford.
+On one occasion, Kince Davis drove his sons William and Kenneth to the Tuskegee Institute to attend a workshop with George Washington Carver and Henry Ford.
 This experience fueled Davis's interest in becoming a chemist.
 Dasher High School did not teach at a college preparatory level, which was a disadvantage in science and mathematics.
-To prepare him, his family sent him to New York City in 1944.
+His family sent him to New York City in 1944 to prepare him.
 He lived with his older brother, actor and civil rights activist Ossie Davis.
-He attended Dwight High School graduating in 1945.
+He attended Dwight High School, graduating in 1945.
 Davis briefly attended the City College of New York but was advised to transfer to Talladega College in Alabama, where he could get more individual support in calculus.
 Davis was enrolled in the U.S. Army Reserve Officers' Training Corps.
 He was drafted to serve in the Korean War during his first year at Talladega.
 He was commissioned as a Second Lieutenant in the U.S. Army Corps of Engineers.
 He served in Germany and was awarded a Purple Heart in 1953.
 On his return, Davis completed his B.S. in chemistry at Talladega College, graduating in 1956.
-He was one of three students chosen for a George Washington Carver research fellowship to attend Tuskegee Institute in 1956.
+He was one of three students chosen for a George Washington Carver research fellowship to attend the Tuskegee Institute in 1956.

 At the time, it was almost impossible for a Black scientist to train for a professional career in research in the United States.
 Even at Tuskegee, the usual career track was to train as a teacher, specializing in one's area of interest.
 Davis was determined to do research.
 He worked with Clarence T. Mason of Tuskegee and studied the hydrolysis rate of compounds in jet fuel.
 Davis received his Master of Science in organic chemistry from Tuskegee in 1958.
 The University of Idaho was the only American university willing to accept Davis as a research-track Ph.D. graduate student.
 He and his wife, Ocia, moved to Moscow, Idaho; his thesis research involved potatoes.